Seriously injured patient, doctor does not wait for administrative procedures

 Saving lives comes first

 The surgery for the male patient lasted about 3 hours.
-The hematoma was removed, and intracranial pressure was relieved.
-After the surgery, the patient began to have reflexes again, his pupils constricted, responded to painful stimuli, and his limbs moved.
-This was a sign that brain function was initially recovering.
+The hematoma was removed, and the intracranial pressure was relieved.
+After the surgery, the patient began to have reflexes again, his pupils contracted, he responded to painful stimuli, and his limbs moved.
+This was a sign that brain function was beginning to recover.

-"We see signs of recovery after surgery, although still fragile, it is the first hope in the journey to save the life of an unknown patient," a member of the surgical team shared.
+"We saw signs of recovery after surgery, although still fragile, it was the first hope in the journey to save the life of an unknown patient," a member of the surgical team shared.

 Directly treating the male patient, specialist 2 Nguyen Quang Thanh (neurosurgeon, cranial surgeon) said that the patient had a closed head injury, subdural hematoma in the right hemisphere with diffuse cerebral edema.
-This was an extremely rapid and dangerous progression of the case.
+This is an extremely fast-progressing and dangerous case.
 Timely treatment, close post-operative monitoring, and the on-call team initially saved the patient's life.

 "The most important thing in traumatic brain injury is not to lose the 'golden time', which is the only time when the brain can be saved before irreversible damage occurs," said Dr. Thanh.